fmanea/ConnextRouterTrack/submissions/pomsahasan.md

 ## 2.Choose the activity which you intend to work on over the course of the program
-- I want to help test run node of system
+- I want to help test run node of system and
+I am ready to help and support this project.

 ## 3.Answer questions and help others to run router in this Discord channel